varachit/Star-Wars-API/README.md

 # Star Wars API

 Star Wars API, serves people, planet and starship information within its universe.
 The application utilised SQLite, a lightweight disk-based database run along with the back-end application and integrated with Redis Caching.

+## Project Instruction
+In a galaxy far far away…

+Using the Star Wars API (swapi.dev), build an API (you may use a framework like Django or Express, etc.) that, given a list of planets, locates the most piloted ship across all the residents from those planets.
+Your API should return the model of the ship.
+If there is a tie return all the tied ships.

+You will need to make various design decisions such as how your API receives the list of planets.
+Documentation on the Star Wars API can be found here: [swapi.dev/documentation](swapi.dev/documentation).
+A full list of planets can be found here [swapi.dev/api/planets](swapi.dev/api/planets), and there are similar routes for ships and people.

+An example: if your API received `Sullust, Corellia and Kashyyyk`, the result returned should be `YT-1300 light freighter`

+Additional credit is awarded for API improvements such as reducing loading times (e.g. through caching), and so on.

 ## Preview
 [Star Wars @ starwars-varachit.vercel.app](https://starwars-varachit.vercel.app/)\